sofiia-chorna/cgan-fashion-mnist/README.md

 #### Dimentionality reduction
 To compare feature distributions for real and generated data, I used two algorithms: PCA and t-SNE.
 PCA is quite straightforward, but at first, I didn't find the clusters very meaningful, even for the real data.
 On the other hand, as for me, t-SNE provides better clustering, but it is stochastic (and it can even cluster random gaussian noise as mentioned in [4]).
 Hence, I remained them too.

-To extract features from the images, I used a pretrained InceptionV3 model, as it also serves in calculating the FID score (see below).
+To extract features from the images, I used a pretrained InceptionV3 model, as it also serves in calculating the FID score.

 Real data
 <div style="display: flex; justify-content: space-around;">